hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

-## Writing a simulator test
+## Writing a Simulator test

 The main part of a simulator test is writing the actual test.
 The simulator test is heavily inspired by the Junit testing framework and JMH microbenchmarking framework.
 To demonstrate how to write a test, we'll start with a very basic case and slowely add additional features.

-The initial case, testing the IAtomicLong.
+For the intial test case we are going to use the IAtomicLong.

 ```
 package example;